Tappr/objective-c-style-guide/README.md

 Properties and local variables should be camel-case with the leading word being lowercase.

-Instance variables should be camel-case with the leading word being lowercase, and should be prefixed with an underscore.
-This is consistent with instance variables synthesized automatically by LLVM. **If LLVM can synthesize the variable automatically, then let it.**
+Instance variables should be camel-case with the leading word being lowercase.

 **For example:**